ISHIGAKI ISLAND OVERVIEW

 Ishigaki island (Japan) is a part of Yaeyama islands archipelago.
 It's the most populated island, counting about 50 000 inhabitants.

 The island surface is 229 km².

 By the surface, the biggest island of the archipelago is Iriomote : 290 km².

 Yaeyama archipelago is located on the same latitude than the Hawaiian islands.
 On the west of Ishigaki, Taiwan coasts distance is about 250 km.
 China is about 500 km.
 Yaeyama archipelago is the most Western and Southern point of Japan.

 Ishigaki city is mainly located in the South of the island.
 Then there are few villages here and there.
-Ishigaki port is located in the South as well and is a link to the other Yaeyama islands.
+Ishigaki port is located in the South and is a link to the other Yaeyama islands.
 The airport is located on the east coast.

-The road network is well developed, also rent a car is good way to discover the island.
+The road network is well developed, also rent a car is a good way to discover the island.
 Using buses, taxis or scooters is also possible.

 Rent bicycles to discover the island seems difficult (but not impossible) regarding distances, the landscape and the climate.

 Yaeyama islands archipelago